xiaojueguan/Intel-iasl/README.md

 Errors changed to warnings:

+'Min/Max/Length/Gran are all zero, but no resource tag' (6090->3090)

 'Invalid combination of Length and Min/Max fixed flags' (6043->3043, one form only)

 'Length is larger than Min/Max window' (6049->3049)